check-spelling/check-spelling-docs/Event-descriptions.md

 ## <a id="ignored-expect-variant-r"></a>Resolution

 - Remove the extraneous entry/entries from `expect.txt` -- the included `apply.pl` suggestions should help with this
+- Replace the forms that are present with a strictly lowercase form
+- Add forms to `allow.txt` which doesn't have this behavior

+# update-expect-variant

+check-spelling looks for items not in the dictionary, once it finds them, it checks those items against the expect file.
+If words are in expect (and found), they will be used to cover additional variations (variants).
+If multiple variations of a word are found but the base word isn't present, the base word will be suggested instead.

+English / programming have interesting ways of handling proper nouns.

+If you've used `CLSIDs` and `Clsids`, the common form is `clsids`, and that's the form that should be added to `expect.txt`.
+If you only want to allow `CLSIDs` and `Clsids`, but not `clsids`, you can add those two forms to `allow.txt`.

+## <a id="update-expect-variant-r"></a>Resolution

+- Replace the entries in `expect.txt` with the suggested form
 - Add forms to `allow.txt` which doesn't have this behavior

 # no-files-to-check